Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 The iOS bundle contains the following parts:

 - **AnylineXamarinSDK.iOS.dll:** contains the Anyline SDK Library
-- **AnylineResources.bundle** contains the necessary resources for your project
+- **AnylineResources.bundle:** contains the necessary resources for your project
 - **AnylineXamarinApp.iOS:** contains a simple app where each module is implemented - it can be installed right away
 - **LICENSE:** third party license agreements
 - **README:** contains a quick start - setup

 ### Quick Start - Setup ###

-In this section we will go through the basic process of creating and configurating a simple Anyline scanning application in Xamarin.iOS.
+In this section we will go through the basic process of creating and configuring a simple Anyline scanning application in Xamarin.iOS.
 If you are not yet familiar with Xamarin.iOS, follow <a href="https://developer.xamarin.com/guides/ios/getting_started/">this</a> guide to develop an understanding of the fundamentals of iOS application development with Xamarin.

 #### 1. Create a new Xamarin.iOS Project ####